60 ratings, 28 reviews in three countries!

-My second novel, Flash Drive, is now available for $1.99 on Amazon (exclusively for now).
+Flash Drive is available for $2.99 on Amazon.
 Click a link to check it out and pick up a copy: Amazon.com, or Amazon Canada, or Amazon UK (or find it in any of Amazon’s stores world-wide).
 A paperback version is also available.
+(At the moment Amazon.com is running a promotion: you can purchase the printed version for less than $3 USD!).

 Click here to read a preview.
 If you like the book, please help me out, and post a review.